Guram Kashia: Locomotive Tbilisi and Slovan Bratislava

 Kashia transferred to Locomotive Tbilisi in 2021 before moving to Slovan Bratislava later the same year.
 He was a regular squad member of the team which continued winning the Slovak First Football League title.
-Kashia's contribution three times in a row led him to receive Team of the Season award.
+Kashia's contribution led him to receive Team of the Season award three times in a row.
 He signed a new year-long contract with Slovan on 27 June 2024.

+On 27 November 2025, Kashia netted an equalizer in a UEFA Conference League 2–1 win over Rayo Vallecano, becoming Player of the Match.
+It was his last European goal, scored at 38 years and four months.

+Kashia's five-year career with Slovan came to an end in May 2026.
+During this period, he lifted the national league trophy five times and played more than 200 matches across all competitions for the team.

 International career

 Kashia with the Georgian national team in 2016.

 Kashia debuted for Georgia on 1 April 2009 in an exhibition game against Montenegro.
 In October 2012, he scored Georgia's only goal against Finland in a 2014 World Cup qualification.

 Kashia was named Georgian Footballer of the Year twice, in 2012 and in 2013.
 As of 14 June 2018, he is captain of his national football team.
 On 26 September 2022, Kashia played his 100th match for Georgia in the Nations League game against Gibraltar.
 He is the most-capped Georgian footballer of all time.

 Kashia took part in all of Georgia's matches in both the UEFA Euro 2024 qualifying stages and Euro 2024 championship completely.
 He received the Order of Honour with the squad the same year on 2 July.

+On 23 March 2026, Kashia announced that he would retire from international football after a friendly home game against Romania on 2 June.
+He made his 129th international appearance in a 1–1 draw against Romania, finishing as his country's most-capped player.